rayshader/cp2077-red-filesystem/README.md

 let size: Uint32 = items.GetSize();
 ```

+> Note: arrays are iterated from 1 to N when using Lua.
+In this case, you must
+> iterate from 0 to N - 1.

 # Development
 Contributions are welcome, feel free to fill an issue or a PR.